sullis/securitybuilder/README.md

 ### KeyStores

 The `java.security.KeyStore` has three wrappers, depending on purpose: `PrivateKeyStore`, `TrustStore`, and `SecretKeyStore`.
 They all extend `AbstractKeyStore`, and are written to be a drop in for `java.util.Map`.
+See [blog post](https://tersesystems.com/blog/2018/07/28/building-java-keystores/) for gory details.

 #### PrivateKeyStore